ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/6_GMLFunctions.md

 So far the ball has been really predictable, it just starts off in the same diagonal direction regardless of how many times you restart

-Let's add some randomness the start direction, and get some more function practice in while we're add it.
-Here's the new create event for ``oBall``
+Let's add some randomness to the start direction, and get some more function practice in while we're add it.
+Here's the new create event for ``oBall``:

 ```
 hspeed = choose(-4, 4);